-This course, team taught entirely in Nishnaabemwin, is a continuation of NP283B and is the first course of Year 5 of the Nishnaabemwin Pane Immersion Program.
+This course, team taught entirely in Anishinaabemwin, is a continuation of NP283B and is the first course of Year 5 of the Anishinaabemwin Pane Immersion Program.
 Instructors and students meet for five weekend sessions during the semester and spend a total of twenty-four hours of immersion over two and one-half days per weekend.
 Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits and word games incorporating a variety of language usage in a number of social and cultural settings.
 Lab hours are additional hours spent with fluent speaker(s).
 Prerequisite: None.
-Course offered on campus.